Charles Djou is a former U.S. congressman and one of Hawaii’s most prominent Republicans.

-Djou ran unsuccessfully for the District 47 seat in the Hawaii House of Representatives in 1998.
-He was the vice chairman of the Hawaii Republican party from 1998 to 1999, and then ran for the House seat again in 2000, this time successfully.
+In 1998, Djou ran unsuccessfully for the District 47 seat in the Hawaii House of Representatives.
+He was the vice chairman of the Hawaii Republican Party from 1998 to 1999, and then ran for the House seat again in 2000, this time successfully.
 He served as minority floor leader.

-Djou’s eight years on the Honolulu City Council were distinguished by his opposition to raising taxes, his opposition to the city’s plan to build a $5 billion rail system, and his efforts to reduce the presence of homeless colonies in city parks and beaches.
+Djou’s eight years on the Honolulu City Council were distinguished by his opposition to raising taxes, his opposition to the city’s plan to build a rail system, and his efforts to reduce the presence of homeless camps in city parks and beaches.

 In May 2010, a special election was held to fill the vacant seat of Hawaii’s 1st Congressional District.
 In a winner-take-all race, Djou beat Colleen Hanabusa and many other candidates.

 That special election victory made him only the third Republican from Hawaii to serve in Congress since statehood.
 But served in Congress for just seven months, as Hanabusa, a Democrat, defeated him in the 2010 general election to serve a full two-year term.

 When Djou announced he was running again for the seat in August 2011, he also told of his plans to deploy to Afghanistan as a U.S. Army Reserve soldier for six months beginning in September.
 He served as a rule of law military adviser to help the Afghan National Police and the Afghan judiciary comply with laws.